-This sugar is derived from the coconut palm tree and is touted as being more nutritious and lower on the glycemic index than sugar.
+A sweetener that has become very popular in the past few years is coconut sugar.
+This sugar is derived from the coconut palm tree and touted as being more nutritious and having a lower glycemic index than table sugar.

-Coconut sugar is also called Coconut Palm Sugar.
+Coconut sugar is also called coconut palm sugar.

-- A cut is made on the flower of the coconut palm and the liquid sap is collected into containers.
+- A cut is made on the flower of the coconut palm, and the liquid sap is collected into containers.

 - The sap is placed under heat until most of the water has evaporated.